keystonejs/keystone-5/docs/tutorials/relationships.md

 # Creating relationships

-This chapter assumes that that the reader has the code that was created in the previous tutorials:
+This chapter assumes that the reader has the code that was created in the previous tutorials:

 1. [Creating a new project](/docs/tutorials/new-project.md)